 Look for lawyers who specifically deal with property disputes in Jefferson County.

-Most will give you a quick consultation to tell you if your case is simple enough to handle alone or if you’re walking into a stressful battle.
+Most will give you a quick consultation to determine whether your case is simple enough to handle alone or if you’re entering a stressful battle.

 Sheriff’s Role in Squatter Removal

-After you win in court, only the Jefferson County Sheriff can physically remove your unwanted guests.
+Only after you win in court can the Jefferson County Sheriff physically remove your unwanted guests.

-Don’t try to do it yourself, so you won’t end up facing criminal charges for illegal eviction.
+Don’t try to do it yourself to avoid facing criminal charges for illegal eviction.

 The sheriff’s department handles these removals all the time and knows exactly how to deal with stubborn squatters.